One of the great advantages of

 The Hakuba nightlife is sometimes rather vibrant, which is rare for a Japanese ski area.
 It’s not like an Austrian-type party scene, but the nightlife can get going nonetheless.

-The bars vary somewhat from Japanese style to the more western Jacks Sports in the heart of Happo Village, or some possible late night dancing in Goryu Village at the Tracks Bar.
-A lot of international visitors pay a visit to “The Pub” next to the Mominoki Hotel in the Wadano Village for some western food, some Guinness, plenty of other bevvies, and some pool.
-The Echoland village has the best nightlife, and whilst some of the bars charge outrageous prices for drinks (by Japanese standards), it doesn’t stop some of the bogan Australians from becoming overly rowdy in the wee hours.
+The bars vary somewhat from Japanese style to the more western/Aussie bars in the heart of Happo Village such as the Blizzard Bar near the gondola, or some possible late night dancing in Goryu Village at the Tracks Bar.
+A lot of international visitors pay a visit to “The Pub” next to the Mominoki Hotel in the Wadano Village for some western food, some Guinness, plenty of other bevvies, and a game of pool.

 Surprisingly there aren’t that many options for karaoke in Hakuba (damn it!!); an entertaining and quintessential Japanese pastime.
 A couple of the hotels have karaoke booths or there is a karaoke bar down near Hakuba station where you can sing your lungs out.
+Or the Cherry Pub in Echoland has a karaoke room.

 [AdListings collection="Japan" category="Hakuba" subcategory="HappoOne Restaurants Bars"]